By: Marilyn L. Davis

 When he asked me what I had learned in the first paragraph, I wanted to impress him with my comprehension, so I started discussing the chapter’s merits.

-He let me “enlighten” him for about 15 minutes before he interrupted me and then informed me of the approximately 10 fundamental concepts, words, or phrases that I had missed in the first paragraph.
+He let me “enlighten” him for about 15 minutes before he interrupted me and then informed me of the approximately ten fundamental concepts, words, or phrases that I had missed in the first paragraph.
+Grey Hawk, told me, “Whatever you know has value; whatever you don’t know might have more value, please follow the directions.

 Fear and the Illusion of Self

 What fueled this need for me to prove to Gray Hawk how smart I was?
-I was afraid that my drug and alcohol use had so drastically impaired me that I would not be able to comprehend even simple recovery writings.
+I was afraid that my drug and alcohol use had so drastically impaired me that I would not comprehend even simple recovery writings.

-I was also scared that if I was not the “best student,” he would find someone to take my place.
-Although he was an incredibly popular and sought after speaker at meetings, he did not coach many people, and I felt privileged to work with him.
+I was also scared that if I were not the “best student,” he would find someone to take my place.
+Although he was a top-rated and sought-after speaker at meetings, he did not coach many people, and I felt privileged to work with him.

 I also felt guilty that I was in the situation I was in because I believed that I had to recover quickly.